ZhimingZhou/zhimingzhou.github.io/README.md

   - By the way, I use "google related articles" & [google scholar](https://scholar.google.com/) & [google](https://www.google.com/) & [arXiv](https://arxiv.org/) to efficiently finish this paper search, tracing, and summary.

 - **AdaSfhit Explained:**

-  - We will first view Adam from the first-order optimization viewpoint, but with v_t playing the rule of gradient scale estimation, it then somehow connects to the traditional second-order viewpoint.

   - Adam is proved to have a convergence issue, and counterexamples can be constructed.
 In the paper of AdaShift, we show that the non-convergence comes from the positive correlation of the current adaptive term v_t and the current gradient g_t, because the update rule is v_t = \beta2 v_(t-1) + (1-\beta2) g_t, i.e., the correlation factor is 1-\beta2.
 Such a positive correlation would lead to bias net update factor.